bionanite/GlamHomeBook/replit.md

 - Established DatabaseStorage layer with full CRUD operations for all entities
 - Set up session management with PostgreSQL-backed sessions
 - **Admin Dashboard**: Built comprehensive admin panel at /admin with beautician approval workflow and booking management
+- **Beautician Dashboard**: Completed service management dashboard with strict validation:
+  - Full CRUD operations for beautician services
+  - Integer-only validation for price and duration (decimals rejected)
+  - Protected routes ensuring beauticians only manage their own services
+  - Production-ready with architect approval and e2e testing

 ## User Preferences